LoopNav: Benchmarking Spatial Consistency in World Models: Introduction

-Therefore, we argue that the dataset must feature looped trajectories that revisit the same locations and objects from diverse viewpoints.
-We construct such a dataset, \loopnav, in the open-world environment of Minecraft, chosen for its rich environmental diversity, extensive community support, and growing research interest \citep{vpt,cai2023groot,cai2025rocket1masteringopenworldinteraction,steve1,oasis}.
+Therefore, we argue that such a dataset must feature looped trajectories that revisit the same locations and objects from diverse viewpoints.
+We construct such a dataset, \loopnav, in the open-world environment of Minecraft.
 The dataset comprises over 250 hours of \textbf{loop-style} navigation trajectories across 147 diverse locations.
-Each trajectory follows a loop exploration pattern (e.g., $A \rightarrow B \rightarrow A$ or $A \rightarrow B \rightarrow C \rightarrow A$, where $A, B, C$ denote different locations), ensuring that the same locations and layouts are revisited from varying camera views and times.
+Each trajectory follows a loop exploration pattern, ensuring that the same locations and layouts are revisited from varying camera views and times.
 This loop-based data structure naturally incentivizes models to learn long-horizon spatial consistency.
-Besides, we carefully select spawning positions (e.g., villages) with diverse landmark objects to ensure that observations from different locations are visually distinguishable.
-To support progressive learning, the dataset also includes a curriculum of sequence lengths, enabling models to transition from short-term to long-term tasks.
-As for the benchmarking, we propose an \textbf{explore-then-generate} approach to evaluate the spatial consistency of world models.
-Specifically, we sample a closed-loop trajectory (e.g., $A \rightarrow B \rightarrow A$) from the test set, where the first half (e.g., $A \rightarrow B$) serves as the context input to the world model, and the second half (e.g., $B \rightarrow A$) is used as the generation target.
-By evaluating four representative baseline world models, we find that their performance on spatial consistency remains far from satisfactory, highlighting the urgent need for dedicated datasets and advanced model architectures.
+Besides, we carefully select positions with diverse landmark objects to ensure that observations from different locations are \textbf{visually distinguishable}.
+To support progressive learning, the dataset also includes a \textbf{curriculum of sequence lengths}, enabling models to transition from short-term to long-term tasks.

+For benchmarking, we adopt an \textbf{explore-then-generate} protocol to evaluate spatial consistency.
+Specifically, we sample a loop trajectory (e.g., $A \rightarrow B \rightarrow A$), where the first segment ($A \rightarrow B$) is provided as context, and the remaining segment ($B \rightarrow A$) serves as the generation target.
+Existing evaluation metrics, such as SSIM and LPIPS \citep{lpips}, primarily assess visual quality.
+However, in world model generation, even when conditioned on identical action sequences, the generated trajectory may exhibit slight deviations—such as small translations, scaling, or accumulated drift—due to the inherent stochasticity of action execution and cumulative errors over time.
+These metrics can be sensitive to such misalignments, failing to reflect true spatial consistency.

+To address this limitation, we introduce the \textbf{Scene Graph Consistency Score (SGCS)}, an object-centric metric for evaluating spatial consistency.
+Specifically, video frames are first decomposed into category-wise object masks, and consistency is measured through object-level matching based on semantic category and spatial alignment.
+By comparing the matched object structures across trajectories, SGCS abstracts away pixel-level differences while remaining sensitive to semantic inconsistencies such as object disappearance, replacement, and large spatial layout changes.